andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Sept 9 |
-Topic: Aesthetic Theory
+Topic: Aesthetics and the Unconscious
 Reading for this day: Daniel Kahneman - Systems 1 and 2
 Supplementary: none

 ____________________________________

 Sept 11 |
-Topic: Aesthetics and Ideology
+Topic: Aesthetics and the Unconscious
 Reading for this day: Slavoj Zizek - section on antisemitism from <i>The Sublime Object of Ideology</i>
 Supplementary: Bill Livant - The Hole in Hegel's Bagel